-(1) A person who violates a provision of this chapter is guilty of a separate offense for each day or part of a day during which the violation is committed, continued, or permitted.
-Each offense, upon conviction, is punishable by a fine not to exceed \$500.

-(2) When required by Section 51.08 of the Texas Family Code, as amended, the municipal court shall waive original jurisdiction over a minor who violates Subsection (b)(1) of this section and shall refer the minor to juvenile court. (f) Expiration .
-This section expires on January 18, 2019 [May 1, 2015], unless sooner terminated or extended by city council ordinance."
-CECTION 2 TI + CI + FOH A PERPITATION CHI TO HIS CITY OF THE CITY
+- (1) A person who violates a provision of this chapter is guilty of a separate offense for each day or part of a day during which the violation is committed, continued, or permitted.
+Each offense, upon conviction, is punishable by a fine not to exceed \$500. - (2) When required by Section 51.08 of the Texas Family Code, as amended, the municipal court shall waive original jurisdiction over a minor who violates Subsection (b)(1) of this section and shall refer the minor to juvenile court. - (f) Expiration.
+This section expires on May 1, 2015 [2012], unless sooner terminated or extended by city council ordinance."

 SECTION 2.
-That Chapter [CHAPTER] 31 of the Dallas City Code, as amended, will remain in full force and effect, save and except as amended by this ordinance.
+That CHAPTER 31 of the Dallas City Code, as amended, will remain in full force and effect, save and except as amended by this ordinance.

 SECTION 3.
-That the terms and provisions of this ordinance are severable and are governed by Section 1-4 of Chapter [CHAPTER] 1 of the Dallas City Code, as amended.
+That the terms and provisions of this ordinance are severable and are governed by Section 1-4 of CHAPTER 1 of the Dallas City Code, as amended.

 SECTION 4.
-That this ordinance will take effect on January 18, 2016.
+That this ordinance will take effect on May 1, 2012, and it is accordingly so ordained.